discoleo/R/Identifiers.ISNI.md

 # International Standard Name Identifier (ISNI)

-This document is a brief analysis of ISNI to uniquely identify researchers as used in ORCID codes.
+This document is a brief analysis of ISNI codes, which are intended to uniquely identify researchers as used in ORCID codes.
 This analysis is focused entirely on the academic & research community.
-It will actually favour alternative ways to uniquely identify researchers.
+It will describe various shortcomings of ISNI and will ultimately favour alternative ways to uniquely identify researchers.

 1. ISNI, https://isni.org/